Information for Feinberg

 - Northwestern University has implemented changes to accounts payable, mailroom, and other office services that impact the Chicago campus.

-- As of March 20, 2020, Starbucks in Searle, and Beefsteak and Slice in SQBRC, are temporarily closed.
-Smart Market in SQBRC remains stocked and open.
+- Starbucks in Searle, and Slice and Tù Taco in SQBRC are open.
+Smart Market in SQBRC remains stocked and open as well.

 - Northwestern Medicine video on properly using masks

 - In research areas, contact Michael Blayney, Executive Director, Research Safety, at (847) 491-4387 or firstname.lastname@example.org, or

 - In non-research areas, contact Gwen Butler, Director, Environmental Health and Safety, at (847) 491-4936 or email@example.com.